Indicative/Indicative-Android/README.md

     <tr>
         <td> initialize(Context context, String apiKey)</td>
         <td> Initializes the static Indicative instance with the project's API Key, using the application context.
-It'll generate and store a UUID unique identifier if one isn't already stored.</td>
+This method will generate and store a UUID unique identifier if one isn't already stored.</td>
     </tr>

     <tr>